espruino/BangleApps/apps/sweepclock/README.md

-# Sliding Text Clock - See the time in different languages

-Inspired by the Pebble sliding clock, old times are scrolled off the screen and new times on.
-You are also able to change language on the fly so you can see the time written in other languages using button 1.
-Currently only English, French and Japanese are supported
+# Sweep Clock

+The Sweep Clock provides a clock with a perfectly smooth sweep second hand with a single Numeral Display.

 ![](app.png)

 ## Usage

-Use Button 1 (the top right button) to change the language
+Use Button 1 (the top right button) to change the numeral types (currently European and Roman)

+##Further Details

+For further details of design and working please visit [The Project Page](https://www.notion.so/adrianwkirk/Sweep-hand-clock-6aa5b6b3d1074d4e87fc947975b1e4b7)

 ## Requests